kevintfrench/typescript/README.md

-# typescript For use with Pluralsight typescript course
+# typescript is for use with Pluralsight typescript course